 FL’s Proposal 1-4-rev1:

-For the determination of repetition times for multiple PRACH transmissions with different Tx beam, down-select from the following two options
+For the determination of the number of repetitions for multiple PRACH transmissions with different Tx beam, down-select from the following two options

 Option 1: Reuse the RSRP-based method of multiple PRACH transmissions with same Tx beam in Rel-18.

-FFS: whether/how to define new RSRP threshold(s) for different times of repetition.
+FFS: whether/how to define RSRP threshold(s) for different times of repetition.

-Option 2: Introduce a new criterion, e.g., considering the number of Tx beams UE supported.
+Option 2: Introduce a new criterion, e.g., considering the number of Tx beams UE supports.

 FL’s Proposal 2-1: